prediktech/smarti-docs/docs/jobs/assessor-review.md

 ![Image](/assets/screenshots/jobs/manageResponses.png)

-Best practice is for the assessor and the accountable person to perform the review together.
+Best practice is for the assessor and accountable user to perform the review together.
 In this case, as they discuss each question it may be required to adjust the score without “retracting” or “rejecting” the submission.
 The response can easily be adjusted here.

 If areas are enabled you are able to expand the response row and adjust responses per area.